 18. Don't read, eat or work in bed.
 Admittedly, this is not always possible, as seating can be limited in a hotel room.
 But try not to use your bed to do anything but sleep.

-19. Don't eat a humongous dinner.
+19. Don't eat a humongous dinner late at night.
 A belly that's churning away digesting a big meal interferes with your ability to sleep soundly.

 21. Sip tea.
 A small cup of chamomile tea or other warm, non-caffeinated beverage can induce sleep.
 Don't drink too big a mug, though, else you'll get up in the middle of the night to use the bathroom.

 23. Decide how you'll mask outside sounds.
 Commonly referred to as white noise, sound masking involves adding a non-intrusive artificial sound to your sleep environment in order to drown out other noise.
-Your hotel room might come equipped with a white noise machine, or the front desk could have a few to lend.
-You can also bring your own travel-size white noise machine, download a white noise app onto your smartphone or stream white noise from your laptop on a free Web site like SimplyNoise.com.
-For a lower-tech option, run the ventilation fan in the bathroom or the fan in the room's air-conditioning unit.
+Running the fan in the room's air-conditioning unit is one option.
+You can also bring your own travel-size white noise machine, download a white noise app onto your smartphone or stream white noise from your laptop on a free website like SimplyNoise.com.

 Just Before Bed